Melmaphother/Science-Star/docs/project_structure.md

-# 🏗️ Open-Agent Project Architecture Guide
+# 🏗️ Science-Star Project Architecture Guide

-Welcome to the **Open-Agent** universe! 🚀 This isn't just another project structure - it's a carefully crafted ecosystem designed to empower scientific AI agents.
+Welcome to the **Science-Star** universe! 🚀 This isn't just another project structure - it's a carefully crafted ecosystem designed to empower scientific AI agents.
 Let's take a journey through each component and discover what makes this platform tick! ⚡

-## 🧠 Core Intelligence Hub - `open_agent/`
+## 🧠 Core Intelligence Hub - `science_star/`

 The beating heart of our scientific agent ecosystem!
 This is where all the magic happens. ✨